mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 picked an ADT to describe our type is so that we can structurally match on them later, treat them semantically, etc., and string stuffing to abuse our structure has pretty much zero legitimate use-cases other than quickly hacking a printf debug session.
-However, it truly is often "the simplest solution".
+However, it truly is often ["the simplest solution"]{.llm}.

 The main way I deal with this is to be very very careful of putting abusable fields like `String`, `A.Value`, `Int`, `SomeException` in my data types...just